rust-lang/rust/text/0000-stabilize-catch-panic.md

 Stabilizing `catch_panic` does little to change the tradeoffs around `Result` and `panic` that led to these conventions.

-## Why remove the bounds?
+## Why remove `Send`?

-There are a few reasons to remove the `'static` and `Send` bounds on the `catch_panic` function:

-* One of the primary use cases of `catch_panic` is in an FFI context, where lots of `*mut` and `*const` pointers are flying around.
+One of the primary use cases of `recover` is in an FFI context, where lots of `*mut` and `*const` pointers are flying around.
 These two types aren't `Send` by default, so having their values cross the `catch_panic` boundary would be highly un-ergonomic (albeit still possible).
 As a result, this RFC proposes removing the `Send` bound from the function.

-* A reason to remove the `'static` bound is that it doesn't provide rock-solid exception-safety mitigation.
-Using thread-local storage it's possible to share mutable data across a call to `catch_panic` even if that data isn't `'static`.

-* Borrowed data, in particular, is helpful for thread pools that need to execute closures with borrowed data within them; essentially, the worker threads are executing multiple "semantic threads" over their lifetime, and the `catch_panic` boundary represents the end of these "semantic threads".
+## Why keep `'static`?

+This RFC proposes leaving the `'static` bound on the closure parameter for now.
+There isn't a clearly strong case (such as for `Send`) to remove this parameter just yet, and it helps mitigate exception safety issues related to shared references across the `recover` boundary.

+There is conversely also not a clearly strong case for *keeping* this bound, but as it's the more conservative route (and backwards compatible to remove) it will remain for now.

 # Drawbacks